aadroher/cereal/README.md

 - At the moment, the client assumes that it knows all the different values of the `name` field of the metric records.
 This is, of course, not realistic.
 Maybe a new endpoint on the backend should be added so that it serves all the current values for it?

 ### Server
 - I am not sure about the logic which lives under [`Metric.averages`](./server/app/models/metric.rb#L4) belonging there.
-It does generate summaries on the current state of `Metric` instances in the DB but the instances it returns do not match with the shape of a `Metric` model.
-Maybe one should use spomething like [ActiveRecord::Aggregations::ClassMethods](https://api.rubyonrails.org/classes/ActiveRecord/Aggregations/ClassMethods.html).
-My knowledge of the best practices of Rails on this matter are still lacking.
+It does generate summaries on the current state of `Metric` instances in the DB but the values it returns do not match with the shape of a `Metric` model.
+Maybe one should use something like [ActiveRecord::Aggregations::ClassMethods](https://api.rubyonrails.org/classes/ActiveRecord/Aggregations/ClassMethods.html)?
+My knowledge of the best practices of Rails on this matter is still lacking.

-- Related to the point above, it's not clear to me where should the guery params validation live.
-It's currently implemented on teh controller, but validation is normally defined on the model level in Rails.
+- Related to the point above, it's not clear to me where should the query params validation live.
+It's currently implemented on the controller, but validation is normally defined on the model level in Rails.
 Or maybe this is the case only for record field validation before write operations on the DB?

 - For now, there is no cache system whatsoever, and this is a use case which would certaintly benefit from it.

 ### Storage

 - The current implementation uses SQLite, which is what comes by default with Rails and is very convenient for demo purposes.
 However, this store is by no means adequate for such an application on production as it has [some patent limitations for this use case](https://www.sqlite.org/whentouse.html).
-Besides more complex data streaming solutions (like [Kafka](https://kafka.apache.org/) and the like) a good first approach would be to chose some other relational database better fit for the job as the clients for them are already quite mature.
+Besides more complex data streaming solutions (like [Kafka](https://kafka.apache.org/) and the like) a good first approach would be to chose some other relational database better fit for the job, as the clients for this kind of stores are already quite mature.
 Never worked with it but [Timescale DB](https://www.timescale.com/), a fork of Postgres, looks promising.
 - Related to the item above, the current implementation of `Metric.averages` relies a lot on SQLite-specific features.
-Maybe there is a way in Ruby to represent that SQL calculation without it taking place in the Ruby runtime?
-As an abstract query builder which is DB agnostic but still lets us represent this?
+Maybe there is a way in Ruby to represent that SQL calculation without itself taking place in the Ruby runtime?
+Something like an abstract query builder which is DB agnostic but still lets us represent this?